UNICEF highlights global education inequality | Life

 In high-income countries, the richest students generally benefit from 1.1 to 1.6 times more public education spending than the poorest students, with countries such as France and Uruguay is at a higher margin.

 UNICEF calls for equitable funding to combat “academic poverty.”
-The report shows that just one percentage point increase in the allocation of public education resources to the poorest group of learners could lift 35 million primary school-age children out of learning poverty.
+The report shows that just one percentage point increase in the allocation of public education resources to the poorest group of learners might lift 35 million primary school-age children out of learning poverty.

 Ms. Russell stated: “Investing in the education of the poorest children is the most cost-effective way to secure a future for children, communities and nations.
 Real progress can only be achieved when we are all right. invest in every child, everywhere.”